“When this is, that is.

 Afraid of death and the possibility of our individual nonexistence, we tend to habitually impute the existence of (and then fixate on the belief in) an enduring “I”, when in reality such a notion may be merely symptomatic of our primal desires and fears – a hopeful coping mechanism with which to navigate the unknown.
 Rather than recognize ripening causes and conditions for what they are, we instead hypostatize their apparent effects (i.e. represent an abstraction as a solid reality), granting this hypostatized entity a more concrete identity than what we encounter in actual living experience.

 Transcending that view by recognizing that all that comes into existence does so dependent on perpetually changing causes and conditions is to see things as they actually are.
 It is to see beyond our conceptual constructs that have become rigidified over time into various human philosophical systems that are employed to confirm the reality of the “I”.
 Since the physical body is dependent on its parts, if we try and find some self-essence within the body, we will not be able to do so.

-Furthermore, since the mind can only exist in relation to its constantly changing objects, no self can be found there either.
-That is to see things as they are, free of any filtered and conditioned fabrication or addition to perception.
+Thus, since the mind can only exist in relation to its constantly changing objects, no inherent unchanging self can be found there either.
+That is to see things as they are, free of any filtered and conditioned fabrication or conceptual addition to perception.
 The fact that so few of us are awake enough to truly see things as they are is basically a testament to the deluding power of consensus beliefs and assumptions, which are typically characterized by strategic avoidance.
 Avoidance of what?
 Avoidance of any serious and persistent inquiry into one’s actual nature and true condition.
 It is also an indication of how great a challenge the prospect of real awakening entails, particularly in the midst of the propaganda of this world, which cherishes the sense of an independent and enduring self-essence above all else.

 More often than not, human philosophies tend to fall into fixed propositions of either “eternalism” or “annihilationalism,” or to put in other terms, “continuity” or “discontinuity.”
 However, things (i.e. the phenomenal world, persons, etc.) are neither continuous nor discontinuous.
 Neither the world nor the things in it endure unchanging and endlessly; nor is the world a random, discontinuous, fragmented event in consciousness.
 Things are neither reducible entirely to their specific causative conditions, nor are they ever something other than their conditions.
+The 20th Century Sage Ramana Maharshi perfectly described the paradox when he noted: “The ‘I’ casts off the illusion of ‘I’ and yet remains as ‘I’.
+Such is the paradox of Self-realization.
+The realized do not see any contradiction in it.”

 Identity is simply another name for an imputed self-essence: a continuous, unchanging, self-identical core story of “me and mine”.
 However, when seen properly as a result of thorough investigation (perhaps in the form of the inquiry “Who am I?”), all phenomena, including the separate self-sense and its imaginative narrative, are revealed to be devoid of any actual self-essence, lacking autonomy, and thus are determined to be “empty” of any inherent existence.